TRAINING FOR SCHOOLS IN CHILD PROTECTION AND ATTENDANCE

 There are already many books about school attendance, absence and so-called ‘truancy’, so why yet another one?
-What makes this book different is that I begin with a radical question: ‘Why do we bother’?
-What is the purpose of our education system and therefore of all our efforts to make sure our current and future citizens make use of it?
-Government seems wedded to ever more punitive approaches, but is that the best way to overcome disaffection and promote more positive involvement by those most at risk of opting out?
+What makes this book different is that I begin with a radical question: Why does attendance matter?
+We make so much effort to make sure our current and future citizens engage, but why should they?
+Government seems wedded to ever more punitive approaches to try and convince the reluctant, but is that the best way to overcome disaffection and promote more positive involvement by those most at risk of opting out?

 My argument is that we have put schools at the centre of our systems, not children.
 Raising attendance is a key educational and pastoral activity.
 It's not about ticking the relevant box and publishing the figures.
 It's about childen and making sure we are meeting their needs.
 But the pig doesn't get any fatter just because we keep weighing it; the data alone tells us nothing.
 Indeed, much absence may be condoned or even ignored because there may not be an immediate solution available and thinking about the school's place in the 'league tables' becomes more important.
 But is that really the point?
 I don't think so.
 Time for a change of focus.